mirce085/Eventify/README.md

 # 🎉 Eventify

 A modern, full-stack event management web application built with Next.js 15, TypeScript, and Prisma.
-Eventify empowers event organizers to create and manage events seamlessly, while providing attendees with an intuitive interface to browse, book, and manage their event registrations.
+Eventify empowers event organizers to create and manage events seamlessly, while providing attendees with an intuitive interface to browse and discover events.

 ## ✨ Features